 Founder and President, R&D

-Before co-founding Imara in 2016, Vtesse in 2015 and Cydan in 2013, James founded and served as chief scientific officer of Synovex Co., where he led the development of treatments for rheumatoid arthritis and fibrotic diseases.
-Synovex, renamed Adheron, was acquired by Roche.
-Previously, he was vice president of preclinical development for Phylogix Inc, a stem cell biology company, and acting head of research and principal scientist at Cell Genesys Inc, a leader in gene therapy.
-He also was a senior scientist at Somatix Therapy, which was acquired by Cell Genesys.
+Previously, James was an entrepreneur-in-residence at HealthCare Ventures where he helped create Synovex Co. (later acquired by Roche) and served as chief scientific officer inventing and leading the development of SDP051 for rheumatoid arthritis.
+Prior, he was vice president of preclinical development at Phylogix Inc., a stem cell biology company, acting head of research and principal scientist at Cell Genesys Inc., and a senior scientist at Somatix Therapy.

 James was a postdoctoral fellow at the Massachusetts Institute of Technology and the University of California, Berkeley.
-He received his PhD in molecular oncology and BSc in biochemistry from McGill University in Montreal.
+He received his PhD in biochemistry from McGill University.